-In this article I will go through the question step by step.
-By the end, you should know everything about these core concepts of Age of Sigmar Second Edition.
+In this article we will go through allegiance abilities and allies and what changed from the previous version.
+By the end, you should know everything about these core concepts of Age of Sigmar Third Edition.

 Affiliate link disclosure